divergent96/divergent96/README.md

 Hi, I’m Susheel (@divergent96).
-I did my Bachelors in Mechanical Engineering and moved to a Business ops./Data analyst role post graduation.

-After using lot of data and design methodologies to construct an offroad vehicle, I got interested in analysis and representation of data.
+I have been working n Analytics since last 3.5 years, and I expect to graduate with Masters in Big Data analytics in 2023.

-I am currently focused on learning Data engineering and using advanced models to understand data and derive insights.
+I am currently focused on learning Data engineering and using Machine learning to discover and answer business questions.

 Feel free to ping me on discord (Susheel#8777) for anything.